gremlin-art/nim2_ide/README.md

 ## Features

-  * Full syntax highlighting lexer
+  * Multi-pass syntax and symbol highlighting

-    Highlight more Nim features than other lexers.
+    Highlight more syntax than other lexers. _nimsuggest_ highlight symbols.

   * Unicode lexer

     Highlight Nim unicode operators.

-  * Managed multi-thread backend
+  * Zero-config multi-thread backend

     No LSP bloat.
-Automatically prune threads and _nimsuggest_ processes.
+Managed thread pool and _nimsuggest_ processes.

   * One nimsuggest per project

-    Efficiently share one _nimsuggest_ process among files in a directory tree.
+    Efficiently share _nimsuggest_ in a project and among sub-directories.

   * Advanced features - using **nimsuggest**
     - Project aware